ing-bank/ingenious-doc/docs/apimultipart.md

     - `%filePath%`, `%filePath1%`, `%filePath2%`, ... : Each variable should contain the absolute path to a file you want to upload.
 You can define as many as needed for your scenario.

 -----------------------------------
-## How to use multipart files upload
+## How to use multipart file upload

 1. Set the endpoint using `setEndPoint`.
 2. Add the header `Content-Type=multipart/form-data` using `addHeader`.